 £0.18 billion in 2014-15

-The remainder of the Science Budget funding is deployed either by BIS (and includes the Large Facilities Capital Fund and the Science Research Infrastructure Fund) or allocated to the Royal Society, Royal Academy of Engineering or the British Academy.
+The remainder of the Science Budget funding is deployed either by BEIS (and includes the Large Facilities Capital Fund and the Science Research Infrastructure Fund) or allocated to the Royal Society, Royal Academy of Engineering or the British Academy.

 Under the dual support system, the Research Councils provide grants for specific projects and programmes, while the UK’s Funding Councils provide block grant funding to support the research infrastructure and enable institutions to undertake ground-breaking research of their choosing.
 Such funding also provides the capacity to undertake research commissioned by the private sector, Government Departments, charities, the European Union and other international bodies.